Who We Are

 Anna is dedicated to assisting you or you and your family, in finding long-term and sustainable healing.
 She will be a creative, fun, and flexible guide on your healing journey, and looks forward to starting with you!

-Patille is a Licensed Clinical Social Worker (LCSW) and diagnostic psychometrist who is passionate about supporting adolescents, young adults, and families as they navigate the challenges, transitions, and discoveries that shape their lives.
-She earned her Master’s Degree in Clinical Social Work from Boston University, where she also completed a Group Work Certificate, and later returned to New Mexico to bring her skills, training, and commitment to her home community.
-Patille’s professional journey has taken her through schools, university counseling, outpatient therapy, and hospital-based crisis work—experiences that have deepened her understanding of how environments, identities, and life transitions influence emotional well-being.
+Patille is a diagnostic psychometrist who brings a strong educational background in social work into her assessment work.
+She earned her Master’s degree in Clinical Social Work from Boston University, where she also completed a Group Work Certificate, and later returned to New Mexico to bring her skills, training, and commitment to her home community.
+Patille’s professional experience spans schools, university counseling centers, outpatient therapy, and hospital-based crisis work, giving her a deep understanding of how environment, identity, and life transitions shape emotional and cognitive functioning.
+Her professional approach emphasizes careful attention to detail, compassion, and collaboration with psychologists, educators, and other professionals to support comprehensive and thoughtful evaluations.
+She is especially passionate about working with neurodivergent individuals and views assessment as a way to highlight strengths, honor differences, and guide meaningful support.

 _edited.png)